AlirezaRahimpour/Transformers-LLM/README.md

 # Transformers-LLM
 My reimplementations of some of the transformer-based models and their training and finetuning.
-Work in progress!

 - [x] [Pretraining the transformer decoder](/Transformer_decoder_GPT.py)
-- [x] Llama2 finetuning using LoRA on single GPU
+- [x] Llama2 finetuning using LoRA on single GPU on [samsum data](https://huggingface.co/datasets/Samsung/samsum)
+- [ ] Work in progress... :)